Scheduled MonumentsEnglandCastle Bytham Castle, associated town defences and ponds

 What is Castle Bytham Castle, associated town defences and ponds?

-Castle Bytham Castle is a Norman motte-and-bailey fortification located in the parish of Castle Bytham in Lincolnshire.
+Castle Bytham Castle is a motte-and-bailey castle located in the parish of Castle Bytham in Lincolnshire, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014681.

 Who is responsible for protecting Castle Bytham Castle, associated town defences and ponds?